Exunys/Aimbot-V3/README.md

 This project is currently in beta testing.
 Feel free to create pull requests (you will be credited), report issues, or contact me through any of my linked platforms.

 This module is used in [AirHub V2](https://github.com/Exunys/AirHub-V2).
-If you want to use it personally rather than to embed it for development purposes, I recommend using AirHub.
+If you want to use it personally instead of integrating it for development purposes, I recommend using AirHub.

 ### 📜 License
 This project is completely free and open source.
 However, that does not mean you own the rights to it.
 Please read this [document](https://github.com/Exunys/Aimbot-V3/blob/main/LICENSE) for more information.